stojg/silverstripe-resque/README.md

 This modules wraps php-resque to be able to make scheduled background jobs in sweet harmony with redis.

+# Requirements

+- SilverStripe with requirements
+- Redis server
+- (optional) a worker monitor, eg god or monit, to start and monitor the worker(s).

 _Still in development_

 The principle is that a 'front-end' adds a job via Resque class, this is a very fast operation.